attack-monkey/flat-code-guide/README.md

 Especially when combined with variable mutations and nested logic.
 Instead use a single `return` and shift your logic to the right of the `return` using ternaries, switch-ternaries, short circuits, etc.

-> multiple `return` statements are a symptom of imperative logic blocks like `if` and `switch`, which are 'banned keywords' in flat.
+> multiple `return` statements are a symptom of imperative logic blocks like `if` and `switch`, which are 'Unsafe keywords' in flat.
-> If your project already has them - well unless you refactor, theres not much you can do, but don't introduce more.
+> If your project already has them, theres not much you can do (unless you refactor), but don't introduce more.

 ### Organise code into functions and pipes, rather than class / prototype based oo hierarchies.

-Flat organises code into functions, and functions into libraries (libs).
+Advanced Flat organises code into functions, and functions into libraries (libs).

 > :hot_pepper: &nbsp;You'll find `pipe` in **The Prelude**